 In this Hokkaido self-drive itinerary travel guide blog, we are sharing with you what to do and see at Furano, Biei, Asahikawa, Farm Tomita, and many attractions by traveling on a rental car in summer.

-Hokkaido is located at Northernmost Japan’s prefecture and it is very easy to get to Hokkaido by air and railway.
+Hokkaido is located in Northernmost Japan’s prefecture and it is very easy to get to Hokkaido by air and railway.
 Frequent domestic and international landed in New Chitose Airport, the largest airport in Hokkaido.
 If you are flying to Hokkaido directly, it is most likely that you will land at Sapporo New Chitose Airport, it’s probably the most accessible airport to visit Hokkaido.

 Wifi Connectivity: Nowadays, it is important to stay connected to check on navigations, location, and travel information.
 You can get a 4G Sim Card once you reach New Chitose Airport.
 We recommended getting a Wifi router if you are traveling in a group as it is more value for money.
-You can connect up to 6 devices to the router in at once.
+You can connect up to 6 devices to the router at once.

 Planning on Hokkaido Self Drive Itinerary

 Due to the vast landscape and less populated, the best way to explore the beauty and attractions of Hokkaido by self-driving.
 The forest, mountain, lake, and natural beauty make it the most photogenic place in Japan.
 The simplest way to get around in Hokkaido is by car.
-I had been to Hokkaido by using public transport and self-driving.
-In my opinion, I really recommended renting a car to drive yourself especially for those traveling with family and kids.
+I had been to Hokkaido using public transport and self-driving.
+In my opinion, I really recommended renting a car to drive yourself, especially for those traveling with family and kids.
 The attractions are not close to each other and required a good planning itinerary.
 Added, some of the attractions are hard to reach by public transport.

 Moreover, traveling in Hokkaido is not cheap.
 So please prepare a reasonable budget for your trip.
-Driving in Hokkaido for a group of four travelers can help to save on some of the transportation fees and more flexible.
+Driving in Hokkaido for a group of four travelers can help to save on some of the transportation fees and be more flexible.
 But, Japanese car rental sites can be a bit confusing.
 You can check your rental car and prebook it via RentalCars.com.
 It is easy to use and compare various types of rental cars with different coverage include.
 Most importantly, high customer reputation and review.

 If you need more help, feel free to read through our Driving in Hokkaido: Tips For Renting a Car in Hokkaido.